btenc/js-project-template/README.md

-# Generic Javascript Project Template
+# Webpack Javascript Project Template

-My personal basic project template using webpack and development packages that I use, along with the scripts I use on every project.
+My personal project template using webpack and development packages that I use, along with the scripts I use on every project.

 All the packages listed in `package.json` are already setup and configured with all-purpose settings.
 To see how things are configured specifically or to make changes check `webpack.config.js` and `.eslintrc.json`